MonicaMongeHernandez/webdriverio-appium-android/README.md

 ## Description

-This testing suite was implemented for the automation Mobile Android applications, using WebdriverIO, Appium, Android Studio, Android Inspector, GitHub Actions with page object model (POM) design pattern and mocha as a test framework using javascript.
+This testing suite was implemented for the automation of Mobile Android applications, using WebdriverIO, Appium, Android Studio, Android Inspector, GitHub Actions with page object model (POM) design pattern and mocha as a test framework using javascript.

-### Video link
+### Videos

-In the following links, you can find a video of the executions the scenarios, results:
+In the following links, you can find the video related to the execution and results of each mobile application (apk):

 - [ApiDemos application](https://drive.google.com/file/d/1B5ZltcbEJc9--poy_yfFlwk2me6rzFq5/view?usp=sharing)
 - [Color Note application](https://drive.google.com/file/d/14_9ZHHPHHKoQhCA-9lVCxlz-gmsVRxe-/view?usp=sharing)

 ## Goal

-Validate native mobile applications with UI validations like scrolling, find elements using different ways to access the selectors, navigate in the menu, alert dialog modals, validate texts, type, environment variables to run specific apps, use packages and activities to move between screens, JSON to get apk, use hooks and specs paths according to console parameters, and demonstrate a good understanding of the framework and technologies.
+Validate native mobile applications with UI validations like scrolling, finding elements using different ways to access the selectors, navigating in the menu, alert dialog modals, validating texts, type, and environment variables to run specific apps, using packages and activities to move between screens, JSON to get apk, use hooks and specs paths according to console parameters, and demonstrate a good understanding of the framework and technologies.

 ## Technologies Versions